jesslr/GettingCleaningData/CodeBook.md

 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.
+- Files in the Inertial Signals folders are not used.

 #### Attribute Information